GDPR Compliance checklist for the SME

 - 9. Review security practices

 - 11. Privacy awareness training for all staff handling personal data

 - 13. International considerations

 1. Assign a Privacy Coordinator

-Our first recommendation on our GDPR compliance checklist is to get someone on point when it comes to GDPR compliance.
+Firstly, we recommend on our GDPR compliance checklist, to get someone on point when it comes to GDPR compliance.

-For smaller firms, it is highly recommended to have a colleague or specialised external firm on point to organise the firm’s GDPR compliance without calling it a DPO (to avoid the stringent requirements that go with it).
-Small and medium sized firms often appoint a GDPR coordinator and the regulator encourages firms to do so.
-It brings focus to the efforts while also providing the firm with a single point of contact for the outside world to turn to in case of questions or challenges.
+Therefore, for smaller firms, it is highly recommended to have a colleague, or specialised external firm, on point to organise the firm’s GDPR compliance, without calling it a DPO (to avoid the stringent requirements that go with it).
+Ultimately, small and medium sized firms often appoint a GDPR coordinator and the regulator encourages firms to do so.
+It also brings focus to the efforts, while additionally providing the firm with a single point of contact for the outside world, to turn to in case of questions or challenges.

-Only organisations that operate large scale processing of personal data are required to appoint a formal Data Privacy Officer (DPO).
-GDPR puts explicit requirements on the DPO function in order to safeguard its independence.
+Only organisations that operate large scale processing of personal data, are required to appoint a formal Data Privacy Officer (DPO).
+Ultimately, GDPR puts explicit requirements on the DPO function, in order to safeguard its independence.

 - List the processes that touch personal data e.g. client intake, invoicing, staff remuneration, newsletter etc.